akumuyi/alu_regex-data-extraction-group13n/README.md

 You can use the provided regex patterns and code snippets to extract data types from your API responses or text data.
 Each challenge corresponds to a specific data type, and the regex patterns are designed to match common patterns for that data type.

-To get started with a specific challenge, navigate to the `src/` directory, where you will find Python/JavaScript scripts for each challenge.
-Follow the instructions in the code comments to adapt the code for your use case.
+To get started with a specific challenge, navigate to the root folder on your terminal and enter the prompt "python3 py_modules/'desired_python_package'" (depending on the data type you are trying to extract for your use case.

 ## Contributions